communitiesuk/planning-reform-national-planning-api-mvp/streamlit_demo/README.md

 ## Setup and Deployment

-### Connecting to PostgreSQL Database

-Database information must be added to .streamlit/secrets.toml: https://docs.streamlit.io/knowledge-base/tutorials/databases/postgresql

 ### Running the App Locally

-The app can be run using the 'streamlit run' command on the entry point file.
+The app can be run using the 'streamlit run' command targeting the entry point file.

 `streamlit run Metrics_Overview.py`

 Additional options are detailed here: https://docs.streamlit.io/library/advanced-features/configuration

-### Deployment to Streamlit
+### Deployment to Streamlit Community Cloud

-The app can be deployed to Streamlit via GitHub: https://docs.streamlit.io/streamlit-community-cloud/deploy-your-app
+The app can be deployed to Streamlit Community Cloud via GitHub: https://docs.streamlit.io/streamlit-community-cloud/deploy-your-app

 This repository is structured according to the requirements for Streamlit deployment:
 ```